ddandur/Twords/README.md

 To do: add example comparing sentiment time series with stock price time series.
 Stock prices can be downloaded automatically with pandas.

+Also to do: get sentiment information from collection of background tweets in same time period.